StefanSchroeder/Gocal/README.md

 * I have no plans to put multiple month on a single page (yearly calendar).
 If you need that, create a 12-page calendar and use the plethora of pdf-tools to rearrange the PDF that gocal produced.
 E.g. pdf2ps, psbook, psnup, pdftk, etc.
+* Add option to clear not-this-month-days (-B in pcal)

 Known bugs
 ==========